alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-- ❌ Changes touch many folders
+❌ Components folder grows too big

-- ❌ Components folder gets huge
+❌ You jump across many folders for one feature

-- ❌ Hard to find feature-related code
+❌ New devs struggle to find code

-- ❌ Refactoring becomes painful
+❌ Refactoring takes more effort

-- ❌ New developers get lost easily
+❌ Hard to run only the tests for one feature

-- ❌ Testing becomes unfocused
+❌ Team growth makes it worse

 </VClicks>